top of page

 Private Key

-A private key is generated locally to ensure it never leaves the system, and a CSR is then created using that key to securely request a certificate from the CA without exposing the key itself.
+A private key is generated locally to ensure it never leaves the system.
+A CSR is then created using that key to securely request a certificate from the CA without exposing the key itself.

 • Create a working directory.